-President Of Iran Officially Invited To Gecf Heads Of State Gas Summit
+President Of Iran Officially Invited To GECF Heads Of State Summit

 Tehran, May 28 2019 – The President of Equatorial Guinea H.E.
 Teodoro Obiang Nguema Mbasogo has officially invited the President of Iran H.E.
 Hassan Rouhani to attend the Gas Exporting Countries Forum (GECF) 5th Heads of State Summit to be held in Malabo on November 26, 2019.

 On an official visit to Tehran on Monday, the Minister of Mines and Hydrocarbons of Equatorial Guinea, H.E.
 Gabriel Mbaga Obiang Lima delivered the invitation to the Minister of Petroleum of Iran Bijan Namdar Zangeneh, where the two officials discussed the potential for closer energy cooperation as GECF member states.